jenpennen/jennycho/src/content/work/ecowalk.md

 ## Background

-Ecowalk is a mobile app inspired by the question: **_how does my choice of transportation impact the environment?_** Ecowalk encourages people make environmentally conscious decisions through healthy activities.
+**Ecowalk** is a mobile app inspired by the question: _how does my choice of transportation impact the environment?_ Ecowalk encourages people make environmentally conscious decisions through healthy activities.

 ## Team & Objective

-As part of Dandilyonn's 2021 SEEDS internship cohort, I worked with an iOS team of two other developer interns, Stephanie and Remi.
-Each team was assigned the task of developing an app that aligned with Dandilyonn’s mission to raise environmental awareness by addressing a specific sector that contributes to climate change.
+As part of Dandilyonn's 2021 SEEDS internship cohort, I worked with an iOS team with two other developer interns.
+We were tasked to develop an app that aligned with Dandilyonn’s mission to raise environmental awareness by addressing a specific sector that contributes to climate change.

-## Observation
+## Problem

-### <i class="fa-solid fa-forward-fast"></i> The hidden cost of convenience.

-Many people prioritize convenience in their daily tasks.
-Whether it's reaching a destination or something as simple as turning on the lights, they often overlook the environmental impact of their actions, focusing instead on what is easy and efficient.
+_People often overlook the environmental and physical consequences of their actions_, focusing instead on what is easy and efficient.

-### <i class="fa-solid fa-heart-pulse"></i> Convenience is impacting both health and the environment.

-America is grappling with a widespread obesity epidemic.
 With the growing availability of fast and convenient options, from food to transportation, people have become increasingly sedentary and demand instant gratification in their daily tasks.

-## Problem
+## Defining Problem

-In many American cities, relying on cars for travel is often unavoidable and an essential part of people’s daily routines.
-This raises an important question: **how can we foster new, positive habits through our transportation choices?** To address this challenge effectively, we needed to delve deeper into people's needs and frustrations with their current transportation options.

-## Define

 > How can we foster new, positive habits through our transportation choices?